-6.2.1.3 Policies: burial records and new interments
+6.2.3 Policies - Burial Records and New Interments

-- a) New tablets, additions to existing memorials and ash interments shall only be permitted in existing or known graves.
-The Botanic Gardens Manager shall approve such applications, in consultation with the Friends of the Bolton Street Cemetery. - b) New tablets should complement existing memorials in terms of size and location and shall be in similar materials, lettering style and shape to other memorials on the plot. - c) Where space exists for lettering to be inserted on an existing memorial, the wording and setting out must be in keeping with the existing memorial and shall be in a similar lettering style. - d) Families should be encouraged to fund/contribute to costs associated with the placement of new tablets and additions to new memorials. - e) No artificial flowers or other elements extraneous to the heritage character of the cemetery are permitted to be placed in the cemetery. - Both the Sexton at Karori Cemetery and the Botanic Garden Manager shall approve applications for new interments of ashes and register all new interments in the Public Cemeteries Register.
-The Sexton shall be responsible for verifying and recording amendments to the Burials List on the Database, in consultation with the Friends of Bolton Street Cemetery. - g) New interments will be appended to the burial list held at the Chapel. - h) An up to date electronic list of burials shall be maintained on the Council's Cemeteries Database and made available to the public. - An up to date List of Burials, either in hard copy or electronically, listing those identified as having been disinterred for the motorway and dedicated to them shall be held in the Memorial Chapel.
+- No tablet may be added or ash interment occur in the area of a reinstated memorial. - New tablets, additions to existing memorials and ash interments shall only be permitted in existing or known graves.
+The Botanic Gardens Manager shall approve such applications, in consultation with the Friends of the Bolton St Memorial Park. - New tablets should complement existing memorials in terms of size and location and shall be in similar materials, lettering style and shape to other memorials on the plot. - Where space exists for lettering to be inserted on an existing memorial, the wording and setting out must be in keeping with the existing memorial and shall be in a similar lettering style. - Families should be encouraged to fund/contribute to costs associated with the placement of new tablets and additions to new memorials - No artificial flowers or other elements extraneous to the heritage character of the cemetery are permitted to be placed in the cemetery. - Both the Sexton at Karori Cemetery and the Botanic Garden Manager shall approve applications for new interments of ashes and register all new interments in the Public Cemeteries Register.
+The Sexton shall be responsible for verifying and recording amendments to the Burials List on the Database, in consultation with the Friends of Bolton Street Memorial Park. - New interments will be appended to the burial list held at the Chapel. - An up to date electronic list of Burials shall be maintained on the Council's Cemeteries Database and made available to the public. - An up to date List of Burials, either in hard copy or electronically, listing those identified as having been disinterred for the motorway and dedicated to them shall be held in the Memorial Chapel.